🚨 Get Your Free NFT Certificate Mint by Completing the Web3 Exam! START NOW

 While some might underestimate just how awesome this is, other people will surely get it.
 Especially those who’ve had tight trading schedules before.

-You see, the best cryptocurrency wallets that money can buy are hardware devices - good examples include Ledger and Trezor.
+You see, the best cryptocurrency wallets that money can buy are hardware devices - a good example would be Ledger.
 In this context, “best” means “safest” - there are no wallet alternatives that would provide better security features than the aforementioned hardware devices.

 Well, ya, OK, there are paper wallets, but that’s a whole different can of worms, and we’re not even getting close to opening it.